davidw38/NFC-Music-Handoff/README.md

  - An Amazon Echo that supports the streaming of music
  - An Spotify Premium Account that is connected to that Echo
  - An Apple Device with the latest [Shortcuts App](https://apps.apple.com/de/app/shortcuts/id915249334?l=en) installed
- - Any kind of Linux based system that can be accesed via SSH  e.g an Raspberry Pi
+ - Any kind of Linux based system that can be accesed via SSH  e.g. an Raspberry Pi

  Unfortunately Apple Music is currently not supported for the use on our Amazon Echo because of its missing API.
 Nevertheless we can use it on our iOS device to synchronize our music from Apple Music with our Amazon Echo.
 But you need to know that in this case you would need an Apple Music subscription for your iOS device AND a subscription to Spotify Premium for your Echo.
 If you just want to synchronize the Spotify Music of your iOS device with your Echo via NFC you ONLY need to own Spotify Premium.